ds17f/leaf-remote/README.md

 You are welcome to input another region and see if it works.
 YMMV.

 #### Options
+##### Disable Touch
+By default, touch is enabled.
+Toggle this to "On" to disable swipe and tap controls.
+Versa owners might want to disable touch to prevent accidental interaction with the app.
+Versa Lite owners will need to enable touch as this is their only means for controlling the app.

 ##### Swap Buttons
 By default, the top button is the "Do" button and the bottom is the "Next" button.
 Use this toggle to swap the functionality of the buttons.